 At any rate, I recommend women and men avoid wearing jeans on a road trip because they are restrictive and bunch up.
 Personally, that would just make me cranky!

 A large handbag is an essential accessory for a road trip.
 It carries all your necessities and puts them within easy reach.
 You can tuck in your phone charger, iPad, wallet, reading glasses, keys, travel notes, maps, pain reliever, and much more.

 I always keep my big leather bag from Italy with me in the front seat or at an arm’s length in the back, rather than packing these important items in my suitcase.
 That way I have easy access to them on the road.

 5. Go Light on the Make-up

-I don’t normally wear a lot of make-up.
+I don’t normally wear a lot of make-up, and I think that’s part of aging gracefully.
 On the road, I wear even less.